LLAS 3-Year Course Rotation

-Taught at our El Centro campus, Introduction to Latino and Latin American Studies focuses on the commonalities and differences among what are broadly considered “Latinos,” the people of Latin America as well as the people of Latin American origin living in the Unites States.
-The term Latino encompasses peoples from over 20 different nations with distinct REQUIREMENT – SOCIAL histories, customs, and blends of indigenous, European, African, and BEHAVIORAL SCIENCES other ancestries.
+Taught at our Bryn Mawr and El Centro campuses, Introduction to Latino and Latin American Studies focuses on the commonalities and differences among what are broadly considered “Latinos,” the people of Latin American origin living in the Unites States.
+The term Latino encompasses peoples from over 20 different nations with distinct histories, customs, and blends of indigenous, European, African, and other ancestries.
 This course will have a transnational approach, studying Latin Americans and Latinos across national boundaries.

 MEETS GEN ED REQUIREMENT – SOCIAL BEHAVIORAL SCIENCES

 Instructor: Jose Lopez

 This course is an overview of the history and politics of the people in the Caribbean and/or in the U.S. with ancestral or migratory ties to the Caribbean.
 It focuses on regional, class, gender and racial considerations shaping the lives of the inhabitants of this geographic region.